 If you are located in the UK or Europe, you may also visit WatchShop.com to get your hands on a Shinola timepiece.

 Word of Caution – A lot of websites sell fake or damaged products.
 Always do thorough research on the seller and check for his authorization on the Shinola website.
 Shinola highly recommends shipping from an authorized store to benefit from warranty and repairs.

 Shinola Watch Warranty

-All Shinola watches come with a limited lifetime warranty of three years on all their watches as per the terms and conditions.
+All Shinola watches come with a limited lifetime warranty of three years on all their watches per the terms and conditions.
 The warranty covers all faulty workmanship for normal use.
-However, it does not include components like battery, nylon, leather, and rubber straps.
+However, it does not include battery, nylon, leather, and rubber straps.

-In addition, the warranty covers all faulty repairs, and where the damage is beyond repair, new timepieces will be replaced in its place.
-However, in the event where the watch parts or the watch collection itself is out of stock, a suitable replacement from other collections will be made based on the same value.
+In addition, the warranty covers all faulty repairs, and where the damage is beyond repair, the company will replace new timepieces in its place.
+However, if the watch parts or the watch collection itself is out of stock, a suitable replacement from other collections will be made based on the same value.